We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 Maybe the levels wouldn't be so high.

-Oh, oh, yeah, but you know what happens?
+Oh, yeah, but you know what happens?

-No, I'm glad you mentioned this.
+I'm glad you mentioned this.

-And the usual suspects, the environmentalist wacko movement were paranoid and worried.
+And the usual suspects, the environmentalist wacko movement, were paranoid and worried.

-This was it was not CO2 that was doing it.
+It was not CO2 that was doing it.

 It was evil property developers.

-It was it in in many cases, it was migrant farmers just trying to eke out a living, and they were clear-cutting little swaths of the forest.
+In many cases, it was migrant farmers just trying to eke out a living, and they were clear-cutting little swaths of the forest.

 And what happened was they learned that the equivalent amount of forestation was discovered to be growing in other parts of the world, in this case, particularly in parts of Europe.

-And the story was that Mother Earth herself made sure that if the foliage that was chopped down in the Amazon actually was shop, it it was replaced.
+And the story was that Mother Earth herself made sure that if the foliage that was chopped down in the Amazon actually was shopping, it was replaced, nature took care of replacing it elsewhere in the world to keep everything in balance.

-I don't remember the source of the story, but it was a fascinating piece, and and once again, it in my mind, what it did was relegate all of these man made global warming people to basic irrelevance.
+And once again, in my mind, what it did was relegate all of these man-made global warming people to basic irrelevance.

-The idea that we can control the weather, control the climate, the idea that we this the climate of this country or the world, the atmosphere of the planet, the systems here that are necessary for life are so complex.
+The idea that we can control the weather, control the climate, the idea that the climate of this country or the world, the atmosphere of the planet, the systems here that are necessary for life are so complex.

 They are beyond us to understand.